onnx/onnx-mlir/docs/Dialects/onnx.md

 | :-----: | ----------- |
 | `M` | tensor of 64-bit signless integer values or memref of any type values or none type
 | `cond` | tensor of 1-bit signless integer values or memref of any type values or none type
-| `v_initial` | tensor of 8-bit unsigned integer values or tensor of 16-bit unsigned integer values or tensor of 32-bit unsigned integer values or tensor of 64-bit unsigned integer values or tensor of 8-bit signless integer values or tensor of 16-bit signless integer values or tensor of 32-bit signless integer values or tensor of 64-bit signless integer values or tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or tensor of string type values or tensor of 1-bit signless integer values or tensor of complex type with 32-bit float elements values or tensor of complex type with 64-bit float elements values or SeqType of tensor of 8-bit unsigned integer values values or SeqType of tensor of 16-bit unsigned integer values values or SeqType of tensor of 32-bit unsigned integer values values or SeqType of tensor of 64-bit unsigned integer values values or SeqType of tensor of 8-bit signless integer values values or SeqType of tensor of 16-bit signless integer values values or SeqType of tensor of 32-bit signless integer values values or SeqType of tensor of 64-bit signless integer values values or SeqType of tensor of 16-bit float values values or SeqType of tensor of 32-bit float values values or SeqType of tensor of 64-bit float values values or SeqType of tensor of string type values values or SeqType of tensor of 1-bit signless integer values values or SeqType of tensor of complex type with 32-bit float elements values values or SeqType of tensor of complex type with 64-bit float elements values values or memref of any type values
+| `v_initial` | tensor of 8-bit unsigned integer values or tensor of 16-bit unsigned integer values or tensor of 32-bit unsigned integer values or tensor of 64-bit unsigned integer values or tensor of 8-bit signless integer values or tensor of 16-bit signless integer values or tensor of 32-bit signless integer values or tensor of 64-bit signless integer values or tensor of bfloat16 type values or tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or tensor of string type values or tensor of 1-bit signless integer values or tensor of complex type with 32-bit float elements values or tensor of complex type with 64-bit float elements values or SeqType of tensor of 8-bit unsigned integer values values or SeqType of tensor of 16-bit unsigned integer values values or SeqType of tensor of 32-bit unsigned integer values values or SeqType of tensor of 64-bit unsigned integer values values or SeqType of tensor of 8-bit signless integer values values or SeqType of tensor of 16-bit signless integer values values or SeqType of tensor of 32-bit signless integer values values or SeqType of tensor of 64-bit signless integer values values or SeqType of tensor of bfloat16 type values values or SeqType of tensor of 16-bit float values values or SeqType of tensor of 32-bit float values values or SeqType of tensor of 64-bit float values values or SeqType of tensor of string type values values or SeqType of tensor of 1-bit signless integer values values or SeqType of tensor of complex type with 32-bit float elements values values or SeqType of tensor of complex type with 64-bit float elements values values or SeqType of tensor of 8-bit unsigned integer values values or SeqType of tensor of 16-bit unsigned integer values values or SeqType of tensor of 32-bit unsigned integer values values or SeqType of tensor of 64-bit unsigned integer values values or SeqType of tensor of 8-bit signless integer values values or SeqType of tensor of 16-bit signless integer values values or SeqType of tensor of 32-bit signless integer values values or SeqType of tensor of 64-bit signless integer values values or SeqType of tensor of bfloat16 type values values or SeqType of tensor of 16-bit float values values or SeqType of tensor of 32-bit float values values or SeqType of tensor of 64-bit float values values or SeqType of tensor of string type values values or SeqType of tensor of 1-bit signless integer values values or SeqType of tensor of complex type with 32-bit float elements values values or SeqType of tensor of complex type with 64-bit float elements values values or tensor of 8-bit unsigned integer values or tensor of 16-bit unsigned integer values or tensor of 32-bit unsigned integer values or tensor of 64-bit unsigned integer values or tensor of 8-bit signless integer values or tensor of 16-bit signless integer values or tensor of 32-bit signless integer values or tensor of 64-bit signless integer values or tensor of bfloat16 type values or tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or tensor of string type values or tensor of 1-bit signless integer values or tensor of complex type with 32-bit float elements values or tensor of complex type with 64-bit float elements values or memref of any type values

 #### Results:

 | Result | Description |
 | :----: | ----------- |
-| `v_final_and_scan_outputs` | tensor of 8-bit unsigned integer values or tensor of 16-bit unsigned integer values or tensor of 32-bit unsigned integer values or tensor of 64-bit unsigned integer values or tensor of 8-bit signless integer values or tensor of 16-bit signless integer values or tensor of 32-bit signless integer values or tensor of 64-bit signless integer values or tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or tensor of string type values or tensor of 1-bit signless integer values or tensor of complex type with 32-bit float elements values or tensor of complex type with 64-bit float elements values or SeqType of tensor of 8-bit unsigned integer values values or SeqType of tensor of 16-bit unsigned integer values values or SeqType of tensor of 32-bit unsigned integer values values or SeqType of tensor of 64-bit unsigned integer values values or SeqType of tensor of 8-bit signless integer values values or SeqType of tensor of 16-bit signless integer values values or SeqType of tensor of 32-bit signless integer values values or SeqType of tensor of 64-bit signless integer values values or SeqType of tensor of 16-bit float values values or SeqType of tensor of 32-bit float values values or SeqType of tensor of 64-bit float values values or SeqType of tensor of string type values values or SeqType of tensor of 1-bit signless integer values values or SeqType of tensor of complex type with 32-bit float elements values values or SeqType of tensor of complex type with 64-bit float elements values values or memref of any type values
+| `v_final_and_scan_outputs` | tensor of 8-bit unsigned integer values or tensor of 16-bit unsigned integer values or tensor of 32-bit unsigned integer values or tensor of 64-bit unsigned integer values or tensor of 8-bit signless integer values or tensor of 16-bit signless integer values or tensor of 32-bit signless integer values or tensor of 64-bit signless integer values or tensor of bfloat16 type values or tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or tensor of string type values or tensor of 1-bit signless integer values or tensor of complex type with 32-bit float elements values or tensor of complex type with 64-bit float elements values or SeqType of tensor of 8-bit unsigned integer values values or SeqType of tensor of 16-bit unsigned integer values values or SeqType of tensor of 32-bit unsigned integer values values or SeqType of tensor of 64-bit unsigned integer values values or SeqType of tensor of 8-bit signless integer values values or SeqType of tensor of 16-bit signless integer values values or SeqType of tensor of 32-bit signless integer values values or SeqType of tensor of 64-bit signless integer values values or SeqType of tensor of bfloat16 type values values or SeqType of tensor of 16-bit float values values or SeqType of tensor of 32-bit float values values or SeqType of tensor of 64-bit float values values or SeqType of tensor of string type values values or SeqType of tensor of 1-bit signless integer values values or SeqType of tensor of complex type with 32-bit float elements values values or SeqType of tensor of complex type with 64-bit float elements values values or SeqType of tensor of 8-bit unsigned integer values values or SeqType of tensor of 16-bit unsigned integer values values or SeqType of tensor of 32-bit unsigned integer values values or SeqType of tensor of 64-bit unsigned integer values values or SeqType of tensor of 8-bit signless integer values values or SeqType of tensor of 16-bit signless integer values values or SeqType of tensor of 32-bit signless integer values values or SeqType of tensor of 64-bit signless integer values values or SeqType of tensor of bfloat16 type values values or SeqType of tensor of 16-bit float values values or SeqType of tensor of 32-bit float values values or SeqType of tensor of 64-bit float values values or SeqType of tensor of string type values values or SeqType of tensor of 1-bit signless integer values values or SeqType of tensor of complex type with 32-bit float elements values values or SeqType of tensor of complex type with 64-bit float elements values values or tensor of 8-bit unsigned integer values or tensor of 16-bit unsigned integer values or tensor of 32-bit unsigned integer values or tensor of 64-bit unsigned integer values or tensor of 8-bit signless integer values or tensor of 16-bit signless integer values or tensor of 32-bit signless integer values or tensor of 64-bit signless integer values or tensor of bfloat16 type values or tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or tensor of string type values or tensor of 1-bit signless integer values or tensor of complex type with 32-bit float elements values or tensor of complex type with 64-bit float elements values or memref of any type values

 ### `onnx.LpNormalization` (::mlir::ONNXLpNormalizationOp)